PythonNest/PyNest/docs/blank.md

 ### Installation and Setup

-Ensure you have the latest version of PyNest and SQLAlchemy 2.0 installed.
+Ensure you have the latest version of PyNest installed.
 You can install them using pip:

 ```bash
 pip install pynest-api